farzadbekran/cl-attribs/README.txt

 CL-ATTRIBS

-Provides a functionality that allows CLOS classes to have attributes specific for each of their slots.
+Provides a functionality that allows CLOS objects to have attributes specific for each of their slots.
 These attributes are saved in a auto generated slot called %all-attributes so that name is reserved for the cl-attribs.

 -----------------------------------------------------------------------